klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/5-3-frontend-count-component.md

 You can call this function by clicking + button.

 To recap, after clicking + button,
-1\. you will send a transaction which calls contract method `plus`.
+1\.
+You will send a transaction which calls the contract method, `plus`.
 2\.
-Just after sending a transaction, you will receive transaction hash in `transactionHash` life cycle.
+Just after sending a transaction, you will receive the transaction hash.
 3-a\.
-After your transaction put into block of klaytn blockchain, you will receive transaction receipt in `receipt` life cycle.
-(If you received transaction receipt, you can guarantee that your transaction got into block.)
+After your transaction has been processed and included in a block, you will receive the transaction receipt.
 3-b\.
-If there were error for sending a transaction, you will receive error in `error` life cycle.
-And `receipt` life cycle will never be called.
+If there were errors while sending a transaction, you will receive an error.
+And `receipt` block will never be called.

-Full code for sending a transaction calling `plus` contract method is below:
+Full code for invoking `plus` method is as below:

 ```js
 this.countContract.methods.plus().send({
   from: walletInstance.address,